 The Credit Agreement contains customary representations and warranties in favor of the Agent and the Lenders and certaincovenants, including financial covenants addressing minimum quarterly marketing and distribution expenses for FC2 and a requirement to maintain minimum unencumbered liquid assets of \$1.0 million.
+The Credit Agreement also restricts the payment of dividends and share repurchases.
 The recourse of the Lenders and the Agent for obligations under the Credit Agreement is limited to assets relating to FC2.

 In connection with the Credit Agreement, the Company and the Agent also entered into a Residual Royalty Agreement, dated as of March 5, 2018 (the "Residual Royalty Agreement"), which provides for an ongoing royalty payment of 5% of product revenue from net sales of FC2 commencing upon the payment in full by the Company of the required amount pursuant to the Credit Agreement.
 The Residual Royalty Agreement will terminate upon (i) a change of control or sale of the FC2 business and the payment by the Company of the amount due in connection therewith pursuant to the Credit Agreement, or (ii) mutual agreement of the parties.
-If a change of control occurs prior to payment in full of the Credit Agreement, there will be no payment due with respect to the Residual Royalty Agreement.
-If a change of control occurs after the payment in full of the Credit Agreement, the Agent will receive a payment that is the greater of (A) \$2.0 million or (B) the product of (x) 5% of the product revenue from net sales of FC2 for the most recently completed12-month period multiplied by (y) five.
+If a change of control occurs prior to payment in full of the Credit Agreement, there will be no payment due with respect to the Residual Royalty

+Agreement.
+If a change of control occurs after the payment in full of the Credit Agreement, the Agent will receive a payment that is the greater of (A) \$2.0 million or (B) the product of (x) 5% of the product revenue from net sales of FC2 for the most recently completed 12-month period multiplied by (y) five.